achekunov/fuel-plugin-external-zabbix/README.md

 ----------------------------

 1. Create an environment.
+2. Add a node with the "Operating System" role.
-2. Enable the plugin on the Settings tab of the Fuel web UI.
+3. Enable the plugin on the Settings tab of the Fuel web UI.
-3. Optionally, change values in the form:
+4. Optionally, change values in the form:
+   * Node name - name of the node where zabbix server will be installed(the same as in item №5)
    * username/password - access credentials for Zabbix Administrator
    * database password - password for Zabbix database in MySQL
+5. Before applying changes or once changes applied, edit the name of the node by clicking on "Untitled (xx:yy)" and modify it for "zabbix".
-4. Deploy the environment.
+6. Deploy the environment.
-5. Zabbix frontend is available at: http://<VIP>/zabbix
+7. Zabbix frontend is available at: http://<VIP>/zabbix

 For more information and instructions, see the Zabbix Plugin Guide in the [Fuel Plugins Catalog](https://software.mirantis.com/fuel-plugins)